agama-project/agama/doc/network_design_support.md

 * It does not implement support for reading the NetworkManager configuration.
 * It is not able to talk to NetworkManager D-Bus interface.
 It configures NetworkManager by writing the connection files.
 * It is Ruby-based, so we might consider a Rust-based solution.
+It is not a language problem, but we would like to reduce the memory consumption.

 ### The proposal